ShortToGround/rom-uploader/README.md

 ## Arduino
-This program is meant to be paired with my Arduino sketch that is included in the repo under the avr folder I am currently in the process of porting this to plain C because I'm not a fan of the arduino IDE or the overhead of its various built-in functions but it was the faster choice because I wanted this working ASAP.
+This program is meant to be paired with my Arduino sketch that is included in the repo under the avr folder.

+I am currently in the process of porting this to plain C because I'm not a fan of the arduino IDE or the overhead of its various built-in functions but it was the faster choice because I wanted this working ASAP.